Lean Supply Chain Management

 The companies that practice lean supply chain management reduce their procurement function so that each vendor has one point of contact, one contract and offers one price for all locations.

-Businesses are looking to new technologies to assist them in improving procurement processes.
-These include internet-based purchasing that allows requisitioners to purchase items from vendor's catalogs containing company-wide contract prices.
+Businesses are looking for new technologies to assist them in improving procurement processes.
+These include internet-based purchasing that allows requisitioners to purchase items from the vendor's catalogs containing company-wide contract prices.
 Changes in payment options to vendors can also streamline processes.
 Companies that use a two-way match, which is payment on receipt rather than payment on an invoice can reduce resources in their purchasing department as well as improve supplier relationships.

 Lean supply chain management gained popularity in the manufacturing area, as this is where significant improvement can be achieved.
 Manufacturing processes can be improved to reduce waste and resources while maintaining operational performance.
 Quality is an important part of lean manufacturing.
 Having zero defects in the manufacturing process reduces waste and increases efficiency within the organization.
 With greater quality, customers will no longer return goods, which means fewer resources will be needed for returns and quality issues.